This article will explain the services that can help, when it comes to the skills used when planning and writing your dissertation.

 Throughout the Dissertation module, each student is assigned a personal tutor who has been selected due to their knowledge on your chosen subject.
 Each student has dedicated contact time with their tutor throughout the academic year, in which they are provided help and guidance.

-The library is a useful service if you are struggling with your dissertation.
-The website contains a dissertation database that stores all dissertations that achieved 65 or over for reference.
+The Library is a useful service to help you make progress with your dissertation.
+The website contains a dissertation database that stores selected examples of good quality dissertations for reference.

 Need further academic support?